 They appeal to the majority.
 They point to large numbers and the majority as evidence of the truth.
-After all, they balk, hundreds of millions of Trinitarians couldn’t all be wrong, could they?
-But by the same argument, could one billion Muslims all be wrong?
+After all, they balk, 2 billion Trinitarians couldn’t all be wrong, could they?
+But by the same argument, could 2 billion Muslims all be wrong?
 Of course!
 They’ll also appeal to great Christian men and women in history as being Trinitarians and that libraries and bookshelves are full of published works by Trinitarians.

 They make false comparisons.
 By pointing to Arius as obviously wrong (and he was!), therefore the doctrine of the Trinity must be right.
 Jehovah’s Witnesses and Mormons are obviously wrong (and they are!), therefore the doctrine of the Trinity must be right.
 It’s simply a dishonest tactic posing as a champion for the truth.